 Contact Ellie: firstname.lastname@example.org.

-Krispin draws on a background in engineering, social-science research and the arts to help Angaza enable seamless, reliable pay-as-you-go experiences that extend people’s economic reach in emerging markets.
-Prior to Angaza, Krispin led Interaction Design at Walt Disney Animation Studios, developed the graphical user interface for the world’s first production sports car at Tesla Motors, and prototyped utility-scale solar-monitoring hardware for Solar Analytic Solutions.
-Along the way, he conducted ethnographic research for Synaptics, and taught English as a foreign language in Venezuela.
+Krispin draws on a background in engineering, animation and social-science research to help Angaza enable seamless, reliable pay-as-you-go experiences which extend people’s economic reach in emerging markets.
+Prior to Angaza, Krispin led Interaction Design at Walt Disney Animation Studios, UI development at Tesla Motors, and R&D at Solar Analytic Solutions.
 Krispin studied Engineering and Classical Animation at Dartmouth College, and earned his Masters in Computer Science at the University of Limerick, on Ireland’s West Coast, through research collaborations with MIT and the European Media Lab.
-He has authored peer-reviewed publications in the fields of “smart” sensor networks and haptics; his animation has shown at festivals world-wide.
-During Krispin’s foundational work at Tesla Motors, the recession of 2008 and concomitant decline in green-tech investment drove home for him the extent to which environmental challenges depend upon economic solutions, and he is proud to now be directing efforts towards such a scalable economic solution, so global in scope.
+During Krispin’s time at Tesla, the recession of 2008 drove home the extent to which environmental challenges depend on economic solutions, and he is proud to be directing effort towards a scalable economic solution, so global in scope.
 Krispin is particularly excited about the potential that Angaza’s pay-as-you-go platform holds for solar electric lighting in emerging markets, as a means to simultaneously impact health, education, quality of life, economic security and fossil fuel dependance - all within a for-profit framework informing the evolving relationship between capitalist enterprise and social good.

 Contact Krispin: email@example.com.